-In Hilary Term 2018, small award support up to £10k will be available for early career researchers, mid-career researchers and discipline hopping to pump prime activity and facilitate successful applications to external funding schemes.
-Main award applications will be invited for Trinity Term 2018 with a deadline of 25 April 2018 at midday.
+Main and small awards are available for early career researchers, mid-career researchers and discipline hopping to pump prime activity and facilitate successful applications to external funding schemes.
+The deadline for applications for Trinity Term 2018 is 25 April 2018 at 5pm.

 Interdepartmental Strategic Initiatives

 Support for strategically important equipment, research assets or staff within shared facilities or support to facilitate the establishment of cross-cutting themes.

-Support for early stage translational projects in order to accelerate the transition from discovery research to translational development projects via the Confidence in Concept scheme.
+Support for early stage translational projects in order to accelerate the transition from discovery research to translational development projects via the Medical and Life Sciences Translational Fund.

 The ISSF is contributing toward supporting diversity at the University of Oxford.
 This includes supporting the institutional bids for Athena SWAN Silver and the Race Charter Mark, and the Returning Carers’ Fund small grants scheme.

 The ISSF is used to support a culture of Public Engagement with Research (PER) across the University by building capacity (for example through training), raising the profile of PER and supporting reward and recognition (for example through the Vice-Chancellor's Public Engagement with Research Awards).

 Unfortunately this funding stream is not able to support individual PER activities.